 Sharing is more than caring.
 It might even be life-saving.

 Dr. Mike is a sports psychologist who works with the Seattle Seahawks and is a founder of Compete to Create, along with Coach Pete Carroll.
 Dr. Mike spends his time working with elite athletes and finding ways to maximize their performance, and he’s learned a lot about how to manage and reduce stress through psychological and physical skills.

-If we can learn to handle stress better, then we can perform better in work and life, no matter the challenge before us.
-And we manage chronic stress better when we’re aware of our thoughts and we’re able to active the rest and digest part of our brain, through the day.
+If we can learn how to manage stress better, then we can perform better in work and life, no matter the challenge before us.
+And we manage chronic stress better when we’re aware of our thoughts and we’re able to activate the rest and digest part of our brain, through the day.